Tim's Listening Party is coming to an end

 The Listening Party X/Twitter account reposted the tweet and quoted it with a caption that read: “The end of an incredible era.”

-Fans immediately took to X/Twitter to share some heartwarming tributes to the series.
-One user tweeted: “In years to come, when everyone says Twitter was a hell hole of bellicose belligerence, those who enjoyed being part of the @LlSTENlNG_PARTY will be able to testify that there were some moments of greatness too.
+Fans and musicians immediately took to X/Twitter to share some heartwarming tributes to the series.

+Bill Bragg paid tribute: “In years to come, when everyone says Twitter was a hell hole of bellicose belligerence, those who enjoyed being part of the @LlSTENlNG_PARTY will be able to testify that there were some moments of greatness too.
 Thanks for bringing us togetherc @Tim_Burgess.”

-Another shared: “It’s easy to forget just how much of a lifeline Tim Burgess’s Twitter Listening Parties were at the height of lockdown,” with a Twitter/X thread of some of the series’ highlights.
-Check out more tributes to the Listening Party below.
+Writer Pete Paphides shared: “It’s easy to forget just how much of a lifeline Tim Burgess’s Twitter Listening Parties were at the height of lockdown,” with a Twitter/X thread of some of the series’ highlights.
+“What an absolute treat it was to have a favourite musician take you by the hand and walk you through every single song on one of their classic albums.”

+He continued: “Best of all, the fact that for a brief moment, you were in the same virtual space as your heroes, able to tell them just how much their music meant to you, occasionally even receiving a reply.

+“The Listening Parties also put paid to the notion that sometimes it’s possible to know too much about your favourite music.
+That you need to preserve the mystery because you often got to see that sometimes even the most erudite songwriters – the artists who created this music – couldn’t quite pin down the magic that we were hearing.”

 In years to come, when everyone says Twitter was a hell hole of bellicose belligerence, those who enjoyed being part of the @LlSTENlNG_PARTY will be able to testify that there were some moments of greatness too.
 Thanks for bringing us together @Tim_Burgess https://t.co/fYwp3rSoch